ctnava/rxtechnotes/inventory_management.md

 - **Suppliers**: produce, label, and package drugs
 - **Wholesalers**: purchase drugs in bulk and then sell them to medical facilities

+### 🦅 Legal Considerations

-> 🔐 `DEA Form 222` is required for ordering **only** Schedule II drugs via CSOS.
+- 🔐 `DEA Form 222` is required for ordering **only** Schedule II drugs via CSOS.
-> 🦅x🔐 FDA and DEA registration is also required for controlled substances.
+- 🦅x🔐 FDA and DEA registration is also required for controlled substances.
-> 🦅 See the 🔗 [PDMA](./law/fda_fdca.md#prescription-drug-marketing-act-pdma-1987) for regulations on manufacturer & wholesaler activities.
+- 🦅 See the 🔗 [PDMA](./law/fda_fdca.md#prescription-drug-marketing-act-pdma-1987) for regulations on manufacturer & wholesaler activities.

 ### 🏭 Suppliers